 Of course, Pass Plus has quite a few major benefits beyond just a saving on insurance.

-The six hour long course is approved by the Driving Standards Agency (DSA) and is taught by a qualified instructor (ADI).
+The six hour long course is approved by the Driving Vehicle and Standards Agency (DVSA) and is taught by a qualified instructor (ADI).

 The extra hours - which include Motorway tuition - are a sure confidence booster to any new driver and will help not only in preventing accidents but also with efficient driving, both of which will also save you money in the long run.